randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 # Lesson 0

-The goal of this homework assignment is to have a working development environment so you can write code and run it on a FRC robot.
+The goal of this homework assignment is to create a working development environment so you can write code and run it on a FRC robot.

+If you don't have access to a computer at home, the team and the schools have computers for use durings meetings and in their libraries or computer labs.

-If you get stuck or aren't sure how to proceed ask for help!
+If you get stuck or aren't sure how to proceed, ask me or the rest of the subteam for help!

 # Account setup